No name, no pint - new rules for England's pubs after lockdown

 Live performances, including drama, comedy and music, will also not be allowed, the government said.

-British Prime Minister Boris Johnson said on Tuesday pubs, restaurants and hotels could reopen in England on July 4, easing the coronavirus lockdown that has all but shut the economy.
+British Prime Minister Boris Johnson on Tuesday said that pubs, restaurants and hotels could reopen in England on July 4, easing the coronavirus lockdown that has all but shut the economy.

-He also reduced social distancing from 2 metres to 1 metre, a change that will allow many more pubs and restaurants to reopen.
+He also reduced social distancing from 2 metres to 1 metre in a change that will allow many more pubs and restaurants to reopen.

-"As an industry we will be doing everything we can to ensure both our customers and staff are safe in our pubs," BBPA Chief Executive Emma McClarkin said.
+"As an industry we will be doing everything we can to ensure both our customers and staff are safe in our pubs," said BBPA Chief Executive Emma McClarkin.

 "We do have significant concerns over the collection and storage of personal customer data when visiting the pub."